clinzy25/time-blocker/README.md

 Live at: https://time-blocker.netlify.app/

-Create a .env and add your Auth0 credentials
+Create .env and add your Auth0 and Firebase credentials

 In project root:
 - npm install